Benjamin-Elon/Benjamin-Elon/README.md

 Benjamin Elon from Atlanta, Georgia.
 Permanently residing in Israel, since 2011.

-I was initially interested in programming for statistical analysis and machine learning.
-Programming is a wonderful tool and possiblities are vast.
-I needed become a programmer.
+I needed become a programmer to make money.

-Then, I found my passion and decided to use programming to pursue meaningful things.
+Then, I found my passion and decided to pursue more meaningful things.

-Now, I program to build useful tools to help myself move towards new knowledge and understanding.
+Now, I program to build useful tools, moving towards new knowledge and understanding, advancing projects of interest.

 ### Language Skills <br>
 **Python** and **Sqlite** for web scraping, machine learning, data management<br>